 Contemporaneous accounts of Clarke’s playing, programming, and presentation.

 Program-notes, many written by Clarke herself.

 FOR STUDENTS AND MUSIC-LOVERS:

 Occasional papers on special topics, incorporating the latest research.

-The only legitimate access to Clarke’s unpublished works.
+The only lawful access to Clarke’s unpublished works.